stats285/stats285.github.io/assets/assignments/02/assignment2.md

 ```

-We will be using `stats285/elasticluster` later in Part-3.
+We will be using `stats285/elasticluster` image to build a container later in Part-3.

 ## Part-2: Google Cloud